-Expats moving to Belize will find an unspoiled country with a sub-tropical climate, surrounded by crystal clear waters and home to the world’s largest concentration of Mayan ruins.
+Expats moving to Belize will find an unspoiled country with a sub-tropical climate, surrounded by crystal clear waters.
+It's also home to the world’s largest concentration of Mayan ruins.
 This Central American paradise boasts a stable economy, a long history of democratic government and a strong respect for human rights and the environment.

-Belize has a tiny but culturally diverse population of approximately 360,000 residents.
-The mix of Caribbean and Latin cultures is evident throughout the country, and the population includes Creole, Chinese, Lebanese, Indian, Taiwanese, Korean and Syrian expats.
+Belize has a tiny but culturally diverse population of just over 370,000 residents.
+The mix of Caribbean and Latin cultures is evident throughout the country.
+The population includes Creole, Chinese, Lebanese, Indian, Taiwanese, Korean and Syrian expats.
 Furthermore, being the only country in Central America where English is the official language has made it a popular destination amongst expats from the United States, United Kingdom and Canada.